Norfolk Southern determines 'urgent railcar safety issue' after loose wheels found on rail cars in second Ohio derailment | News Channel 3-12

 In the meantime, a bipartisan group of senators has proposed a new bill aimed at shoring up rail safety.
 Without endorsing all provisions of the Railway Safety Act of 2023, CEO Alan Shaw told senators that Norfolk Southern is “committed to the legislative intent to make rail safer.”

-After the loose wheels were discovered during cleanup of the March 4 derailment in Springfield, Norfolk Southern informed the National Transportation Safety Board and the Federal Railroad Administration, and “began inspecting other cars from this series on our network,” its statement read.
+After the loose wheels were discovered during cleanup of the March 4 derailment in Springfield, Norfolk Southern informed the NTSB and Federal Railroad Administration, and “began inspecting other cars from this series on our network,” its statement read.

 “We also notified the manufacturer and worked urgently to inform the rest of the railroad industry, as Norfolk Southern is not the only user of these cars,” it said.